Food is a big part of most people’s travel experiences. It is for many one of the best ways to experience the local culture.

 9- Use a Water Filtration Bottle

-10 – Be Wary of Water Contamination
+10 – Be Wary of Ice Contamination in Your Drinks

-What to Do If You Get Sick on the Road
+Street Food Safety – What to Do If You Get Sick on the Road

 No matter how much precaution you take, sometimes, you may just simply fall sick.
 If that happens, the most important thing to do is to stay calm.